Hypergraph Animals

+For denser hypergraphs, $\gamma \gtrsim 1$, (above the percolation threshold for this type of random hypergraph) the situation changes profoundly, as the probability of low degree nodes decreases.
+Here the probability of the animals is no longer a simple function of degree, but shaped by the interplay between degrees and cardinalities.

 As we see in the top-panel of Fig. 3 there are some areas, where the probability can be higher for $k=2$ than for $k=1$.
-We can use Eqn. \eqref{eq:randprobs} to map these areas where $\pr(k,\{l_i\}) >\pr(k-1,\{l_j\})$, e.g. \be \pr(2,\{3,2\}) >\pr(1,\{5\}) \ee is fulfilled for fixed $\lambda$ when \be \gamma >\frac{e^\lambda}{5\lambda}. \ee Because $\lambda=Np$ we can also determine when (for fixed $N$) $\pr(k,\{l_i\}) >\pr(k-1,\{l_j\}) $ as a function of $\gamma$ and $p$.
-In Fig. 4 we use $\pr(2,\{3,2\}) >\pr(1,\{5\})$ and $\pr(2,\{4,1\}) >\pr(1,\{5\})$ as illustrations, and indicate the area where the inequalities hold in gray and blue, respectively, which tends to be for larger values of $\gamma$.
+We can use Eqn. \eqref{eq:randprobs} to map these areas where $\pr(k,\{l_i\}) >\pr(k-1,\{l_j\})$, e.g. \be \pr(2,\{3,2\}) >\pr(1,\{5\}) \ee is fulfilled for fixed $\lambda$ when \be \gamma >\frac{e^\lambda}{5\lambda}. \ee Because $\lambda=Np$ we can determine $\pr(k,\{l_i\}) >\pr(k-1,\{l_j\}) $ as a function of $\gamma$ and $p$.
+In Fig. 4 we use $\pr(2,\{3,2\}) >\pr(1,\{5\})$, $\pr(2,\{4,1\}) >\pr(1,\{5\})$, and $\pr(2,\{4,1\}) >\pr(5,\{1,1,1,1,1\})$ as illustrations, and indicate the area where the inequalities hold in light green, pink, and light blue, respectively, which tends to be for larger values of $\gamma$.
 For the random hypergraph ensemble considered here we find that generally the frequency of a hypergraph animal decreases with degree $k$, as us seen in Figure 3.
 The link between node degree and hyperedge cardinality implied by Eqns. \eqref{eq:Poideg} and \eqref{eq:Poicard}, is a potential shortcoming of this definition of a hypergraph ensemble.
 In practical applications we should consider configuration hypergraphs \cite{Chodrow_configuration,arafat2020construction}, which can be conditioned on available data.